centrifuge/website/src/pages/careers.md

 <Row>
 <Col span={6}>

-# Come join our team in building the bridge between traditional and decentralized finance.
+# Come join our team bringing asset financing to DeFi.

 We have a big vision to change the rules of global trade: our DApp is live and [gaining traction](https://tinlake.centrifuge.io/) to lower the barriers of raising capital.
 Join us remotely or in our office in Berlin: